GdUnit4 C# Test Setup

 </ItemGroup>

-2. Ensure the dotnet 8 SDK is installed.
+2. Ensure the dotnet 8 or 9 SDK is installed.

 dotnet --list-sdks